 - The 2 tier metal/wood cake stand is from Magnolia Home.
-Here are similar stands: 2-Tiered Wood Serving Stand, 3-Tiered Wood Serving Stand, Galvanized Metal Tiered Stand
+Here are is a similar stand: Farmhouse-Style Tiered Dessert Tray

 - The spiral cupcake holder was a gift and I can’t find one exactly like it, but here is a similar cupcake tree stand.

 - The small cake stand for the cake is also from Magnolia Home, but I see it’s now discontinued.
-I find 6-inch cakes look best on 8-inch cake stands.
+I find 6-inch cakes look best on 8-inch cake stands like this one.
 Gives a little room on the sides!

 - 1/2 teaspoon salt